r19m89s/TechResume/README.md

 - Writing RESTful APIs that were constructed from the data sets ingested from both first and third party partners.
 - Formatting, restructuring, and rebuilding MySQL queries that interact with large sets of data that power these APIs and processes.
 - Built a generic library within our system that used Java reflection and object handling to create an OutputStream to be written to a file.
+- Worked on a team that was concurrently transitioning into using Docker and Kubernetes to support CI/CD.

 ### Adobe - Software Engineer in Test
 #### 1/1/17-7/1/18